Ousmane-ba/alx-system_engineering-devops/0x02-shell_redirections/README.md

-isplay the number of lines that contain the pattern bin in the passwd file Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd Display all the lines in the file /etc/passwd that do not contain the pattern
+isplay the number of lines that contain the pattern bin in the passwd file Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd Display all the lines in the file /etc/passwd that do not contain the pattern Display all lines ofa file starting with a letter